Cleveland Music School Settlement

-The Cleveland Music School Settlement was established in 1911 inside the walls of The Goodrich House by Almeda Adams.
+The Music Settlement was established in 1911 inside the walls of The Goodrich House by Almeda Adams.
 Although blind, she mastered and taught music with the help of colleagues and a $1,000 donation from the Fortnightly Musical Club.
 The settlement house provided free or inexpensive musical training for the Cleveland's immigrant population, especially children.
 Within a few years attendance more than tripled and the school was forced to move several times to accommodate growing class sizes.
 During the Depression, class fees were waived for most students.
 In 1938 Edmund Burke, a wealthy banker, sold his forty-two room house to the Cleveland Music School Settlement.
-The Music School still resides in the Burke Estate at 11125 Magnolia Drive although the campus now encompasses five buildings.
-In 1978, the Burke Estate was added to the Cleveland Landmarks Commission register.
+The Music Settlementl still resides in the Burke Estate at 11125 Magnolia Drive although the campus now encompasses five buildings.

-By 1963 the Music School had 1,300 active members.
-In 1966, the Music School began a music therapy program which assist both children and adults with special needs.
-Currently, the organization offers early childhood education for children 3 to 8 and allows people of all ages to begin taking music lessons in instruments ranging from violin to the harp.
-The Cleveland Music School Settlement remains a force in the artistic community and many of its graduates perform with the Cleveland Orchestra.
+By 1963 the Cleveland Music School Settlement had 1,300 active members.
+In 1966, it began a music therapy program which assist both children and adults with special needs.
+Currently, the organization offers early childhood education for children ages 3 to 8 and allows people of all ages to begin taking music lessons in instruments ranging from violin to the harp.
+The Music Settlement remains a force in the artistic community and many of its graduates perform with the Cleveland Orchestra.
 Today it is one of the largest schools of its kind in the United States, serving nearly 2,700 students, many of whom received scholarship or financial aid.